geospatial-jeff/cognition-datasources/docs/contributing_v2.md

 - `README.md` should contain two tables.
 The first indicates which input fields are supported by the driver.
 The second provides a simple schema of the STAC properties exposed by the driver.

 **(6).
-Publish directory to public GitHub repo and set up CircleCi** CircleCI is a simple, cloud-hosted, continuous integration system with good integration with GitHub.
+Publish directory to public GitHub repo and set up CircleCi**

+CircleCI is a simple, cloud-hosted, continuous integration system with good integration with GitHub.
 Cognition-datasoures requires that all drivers have a CircleCI configuration.
 When loading new datasources, CircleCI is used to ensure that the datasource is functional and has passed the required test cases.
 The starter-project provides a default CircleCI configuration in the `.circleci` folder which should suffice for the large majority of drivers.
 Follow these steps to configure CircleCI:

 1. Login to [CircleCI via Github](https://circleci.com/integrations/github/).
-2. Click `Add Projects` on the side of the dashboard and then `Set Up Building` next to the appropriate repository.
+2. Click `Add Projects` on the side of the dashboard and then `Set Up Project` next to the appropriate repository.
 3. Click `Start building`

 Done!